Lil Uzi Vert – “Eternal Atake 2” review

 Lil Uzi Vert is a 25 year old rapper from Philadelphia, Pennsylvania that became a household name in the trap scene with his 2015 mixtape LUV is Rage & then Lil Uzi Vert vs. the World the following year.
 Since the release of his 2017 debut album LUV is Rage 2, Uzi has been entangled with a nasty legal battle with his label.
 But with the help of Roc Nation, he’s finally putting out his long-awaited sophomore album.

 The song “Homecoming” talks about how much of a boss he is over a bouncy beat while the track “I’m Sorry” sends a message to Brittany Byrd over an atmospheric instrumental.
-The song “Celebration Station” triumphantly talks about where he is now over a dystopian instrumental while the track “Bigger Than Life” talks about his success over a trap beat with a harmonious vocal sample throughout.
+The song “Celebration Station” triumphantly talks about where he is now over a dystopian Outtatown instrumental while the track “Bigger Than Life” talks about his success over a trap beat with a harmonious vocal sample throughout.

 The song “Chrome Heart Tags” continues to talk about Brittany over a hypnotic Chief Keef instrumental while the track “Bust Me” is a catchy sex anthem.
 The song “Prices” shows off Uzi’s wealth over an amazing sample of Travis Scott’s “way back” while the track “Urgency” is an moody lovey dovey duet with Syd that goes better than I had anticipated.